BoucheDimitri/GP_in_RL/BPG/README.md

 # Bayesian Policy Gradient

-Here, we present another application of GPs to Policy gradients (PG).
-This family of algorithms is based on a parameter-dependent policy.
-The optimization of these parameters is done thanks to a gradient descent using an empirical estimation of the gradient.
-One possible way to estimate this gradient is to use a Monte Carlo method.
-However a widely known drawback is the high variance in the estimation of the gradient which implies poor sample efficiency and slow convergence.
+Running Main_BPG.py generates 3 different different experiments in which we compare the efficiency of the BPG algorithms as well as the Monte Carlo's method.
+For this, we try to minimize the cumulative regret by optimizing a parameter denote $ \theta$.
+The optimization of this parameter is done through a gradient descent using an empirical estimate of the gradient.